(410 ILCS 705/15-100)

 point-of-sale location allowing for the identification of the dispensing organization agent distributing the cannabis and any purchaser.
 The camera or cameras shall capture the sale, the individuals and the computer monitors used for the sale;

 (11) A failure notification system that provides an

 audible and visual notification of any failure in the electronic video monitoring system; and

 (12) All electronic video surveillance monitoring

-must record at least the equivalent of 8 frames per second and be available as recordings to the Department and the Department of State Police 24 hours a day via a secure web-based portal with reverse functionality.
+must record at least the equivalent of 8 frames per second and be available as recordings to the Department and the Illinois State Police 24 hours a day via a secure web-based portal with reverse functionality.

 (j) The requirements contained in this Act are minimum requirements for operating a dispensing organization.
 The Department may establish additional requirements by rule.